ml6team/fondant/components/retrieve_laion_by_embedding/README.md

-# Embedding based LAION retrieval
+# Retrieve LAION by embedding

 ## Description
 This component retrieves image URLs from LAION-5B based on a set of CLIP embeddings.
 It can be